seananderson/csasdown/README.md

 5. Render the document right away to make sure everything works by opening the file **index.Rmd** and clicking the **knit** button.
 Once completed, a preview pane showing the PDF document will appear.
 The location of the PDF is in the **_book** directory.
 See the *Rendering* section below for more information.

+6. Read the output PDF carefully and compare with what is written in the Rmd files.
+This will help you understand more quickly how the document is put together and how you might want to structure your document.

-6. *(Optional but recommended)* To make the initial commit on your GitHub page, first make a new, blank repository on GitHub.
+7. *(Optional but recommended)* To make the initial commit on your GitHub page, first make a new, blank repository on GitHub.
 Open your git client software, navigate to the working directory of your new project and type the following commands:

 ```git add *``` to add all the new files you created in step 4.